 Strokes can drastically change the mind and body.
-Symptoms may differ among individuals, but many experiences are common.
+Symptoms may differ among individuals.
+They include numbness, weakness, and difficulty talking.

 Strokes occur when a clot or burst artery prevents blood from getting to the brain.
 When brain cells do not receive enough blood, they can be damaged or die.

 Different parts of the brain control different bodily functions, so a stroke can affect almost any part of the body.

 While it is difficult to predict a stroke, a person can take steps to lower their risk.
 Read on, to learn how strokes feel and how to tell if someone is having one.

 We have also spoken with Tracy Lomagno, who survived a stroke earlier this year.
 She shares her experience, and details the physical and emotional impact that it has had on her.